 Cody is a graduate student advised by David Brang and Jonathan Brennan.
 He uses ECoG, EEG, fMRI, and eyetracking to answer questions about how we process speech information from multiple modalities in the brain.
 Cody cannot handle spicy food at all, but is stubbornly building his spice tolerance.

 Areti has a B.S. in Biopsychology, Cognition, and Neuroscience with a minor in Computer Science from the University of Michigan.
-She is interested in applying computational methods and ECoG to learn about the brain, language, and emotion.
-Areti is a fan of ocean scented candles and her favorite color is ocean blue.
+She is interested in applying computational methods and ECoG to learn about the brain, language, and speech.

 Appa is the Lab pup (but not a lab).
 He studies the visuotactile and olfactory properties of tasty treats and uses advanced statistics to predict the trajectory of airborne sticks.